oscarbrodas/Go-Goal/Sprint4.md

  - Username already taken - Check if inputting a username that has already been assigned to another account will allow a sign-up to go through
  - Insecure Password - Check if trying to create a password less than 8 characters will cause an error
  - Insecure Password and not a valid email - Try inputting a submission with both conditions that should pose an error
- - Email Already taken - Try signing up with an email already in the system, which should not work it
+ - Passwords don't match- Tries creating an account where the confirm password field does not have the same input as password
 ### Login Tests
  - Successful Login - Input a correct email and password and see if page redirects
  - Unrecognized Username - Input a username that is not in the system and check if log in fails